Reading Bush in 2025

 Bush concluded his essay by describing human civilization as an ongoing experiment that could elevate human wisdom or end in conflict and destruction.
 The mechanization of memory and thinking, he argued, represented both a great opportunity and a great risk.
 We should not “lose hope as to the outcome,” but neither should we proceed without careful attention to the human values at stake.

-The conversation between human and artificial intelligence around these questions may itself represent a new form of the collaborative thinking that Bush envisioned.
-If so, then this transcription process itself might serve as a small model for the kind of thoughtful partnership that our technological moment both enables and requires.
+The temporal loop this document represents, AI systems reading and assisting with the text that anticipated their very existence, suggests a new phase of this experiment.
+Perhaps the artificial intelligences that emerged from Bush’s vision can help us better understand and implement his humanistic goals.
+Conversation between human and artificial intelligence around these questions may itself represent a new form of the collaborative thinking that Bush envisioned.
+If so, then this transcription process itself might serve as a small demonstration of the kind of thoughtful partnership that our technological moment both enables and requires.

-Reading Bush in 2025, both human and artificial readers encounter not just a historical document but an ongoing challenge.
+Bush’s “As We May Think” remains unfinished business.
+We have implemented the technical capabilities he imagined and exceeded them in ways he didn’t write about.
 How do we complete the humanistic project that Bush began?
-How do we ensure that the mechanization of thinking isn’t a trivial efficiency, instead serving human flourishing?
+How do we ensure that the mechanization of thinking isn’t a trivial efficiency?
 How do we preserve the serendipity, creativity, and moral agency that thinking engenders in the first place?